 Llanberis village with Llyn Padarn and the Dinorwig Quarry terraces above

-Snowdonia · Gateway to Snowdon · Slate Capital · National Slate Museum · Electric Mountain
+Eryri · Gateway to Snowdon · Slate Capital · Llyn Padarn · Snowdon Mountain Railway

 Llanberis

-The slate village at the foot of Snowdon — Llanberis is the busiest gateway into Eryri National Park, with more to offer than its role as the departure point for Wales's highest mountain.
-The National Slate Museum, Electric Mountain underground tour, Llanberis Lake Railway, and Padarn Country Park make it a destination in its own right.
+The slate village at the foot of Snowdon (Yr Wyddfa) — Llanberis is the busiest gateway into Eryri National Park, with more to offer than its role as the departure point for Wales's highest mountain.
+The Snowdon Mountain Railway, Llanberis Lake Railway, Llyn Padarn and Padarn Country Park make it a destination in its own right; the National Slate Museum is closed for redevelopment until around 2027.

 At a glance

-Snowdonia's slate village at the foot of Snowdon — Snowdon Mountain Railway terminus, National Slate Museum (free), Electric Mountain underground power station tours, Llanberis Lake Railway, and Padarn Country Park.
+Eryri's slate village at the foot of Snowdon (Yr Wyddfa) — Snowdon Mountain Railway terminus, Llanberis Lake Railway, Llyn Padarn and Padarn Country Park.
+The National Slate Museum is closed for redevelopment until ~2027 and the former Electric Mountain visitor centre is permanently closed.
 Busiest gateway into Eryri.
 8 miles from Caernarfon.
 LL55 4TY.

 About Llanberis